 - to receive reliable and impartial advice about schools and expressing a preference - to have your application for a school place handled fairly and efficiently - that the offer of a place will be made in good time (subject to your application being received in time) - a place in your preferred school, unless there are more applications than the admission number will allow entry.
-If this occurs, all applications will be assessed against the oversubscription criteria - to be informed of the County Council's policies relating to admissions and school transport - to be informed how to receive a school prospectus and how to arrange a school visit and other relevant information relating to schools in Pembrokeshire - information relating to the right of appeal, to an independent appeals panel, if you are not allocated a place at your preferred school - an open, fair and effective complaints procedure if you are not satisfied with the services you receive.
+If this occurs, all applications will be assessed against the oversubscription criteria - to be informed of the County Council's policies relating to admissions - to be informed how to receive a school prospectus and how to arrange a school visit and other relevant information relating to schools in Pembrokeshire - information relating to the right of appeal, to an independent appeals panel, if you are not allocated a place at your preferred school - an open, fair and effective complaints procedure if you are not satisfied with the services you receive.

 If your child has reached compulsory school age and you are not allocated a place at your preferred school you have the right of appeal to an independent appeals panel.
 Any parent (except one whose child has been permanently excluded from two schools) whose child is refused any school place, or young person who is refused a place in a school sixth form, has a statutory right of appeal to an independent appeal panel (this right of appeal does not extend to applications for nursery education).
-Parents or young people who have had an offer of a place withdrawn also have a right of appeal.
+Parents of young people who have had an offer of a place withdrawn also have a right of appeal.

 You must submit your appeal in writing.
 Details of how to appeal will be included with your letter/email of notification and are also included in this booklet.
 If you are dissatisfied with the service provided you may make an official complaint.
-The County Council has a Complaints, Compliments and Comments procedure, available on request.